-Your “Activity” tab is useful for analysing your content strategy, as it reports back on your weekly post reach and interactions.
+Your “Activity” tab is useful for analyzing your content strategy, as it reports back on your weekly post reach and interactions.

 “Audience” reveals information on your followers, displaying data on their geographical locations, age range, gender, and most active online times.

-Each of these tools are critical to polishing your marketing strategy as a social media influencer.
+Each of these tools is critical to polishing your marketing strategy as a social media influencer.
 They help guide you in your content creation for better future engagement.